Skip to main content

 We're here to help you understand and prepare for changes that will affect your adjustable-rate mortgage.

-The LIBOR index, used to determine the interest rate charged for some adjustable rate loans, may no longer be available June 2023.
+The LIBOR index, used to determine the interest rate charged for some adjustable rate loans, is no longer available as of June 2023.
 This will affect some loans and lines of credit that use the LIBOR index to determine interest rate.

 Here's what this means for you: